 Differences in the plant configurations and licensing bases could invalidate the application of a particular methodology.
 For example, the licensing basis of older vintage plants may not include an analysis of the feedwater line break event that is required in later vintage plants.
 Some plants may be required to postulate a loss of offsite power or a maximum break size for certain events; other may have obtained exemptions to these requirements from the NRC.
-The existence of these differences does not preclude application of a new methodology to a facility; it only requires the analyst to thoroughly understand and document the effects of these differences on the application of the methodology to ensure compliance with the terms, conditions, and limitations of the NRC approval.
+The existence of these differences does not preclude application of a new methodology to a facility; however, differences must be identified, understood and documented.
+If evaluation determines the differences to be material to the NRC approval basis for the method, then the method cannot be considered approved for the intended application.

 - Is the facility for which the methodology has been approved designed and operated in the same manner as the facility to which the methodology is to be applied?
 If the facilities are not designed and operated in the same manner, the following types of considerations should be addressed to assess the applicability of the methodology: - Is the equipment the same?
 Does the equipment have the same pedigree (e.g., Class 1E, Seismic Category I, etc.)?
 If similar, but not the same, what additional allowances must be made?
 Are the relevant failure modes and effects analyses the same?
-If slight modifications to the methodology are required, are these within the terms, conditions, and limitations on which NRC approval of the methodology was based? - Even if the basic facility configuration is nearly the same between two units, differences in plant specific components may make the application of a methodology to another plant inappropriate.
+If slight modifications to the methodology are required, are these within the terms, conditions, and limitations on which NRC approval of the methodology was based?

+• Even if the basic facility configuration is nearly the same between two units, differences in plant specific components may make the application of a methodology to another plant inappropriate.
 For example, some plants may have pressurizer power-operated relief valves that are qualified for water relief; other plants do not.
 In addition, plant specific failure modes and effects analyses may reveal new potential single failure scenarios that were not considered in the original methodology.
-The existence of these differences does not preclude application of a new methodology to a facility; it only requires the analyst to thoroughly understand the effects of these differences on the application of the methodology to ensure compliance with the terms, conditions, and limitations of the NRC approval.
+The existence of these differences does not preclude application of a new methodology to a facility; however, differences must be identified, understood and documented.
+If evaluation determines the differences to be material to the NRC approval basis for the method, then the method cannot be considered approved for the intended application.